Hospital volunteer opportunities

 This program provides brothers and sisters (ages 2-12) of children receiving care at Children's Hospital and clinics with an opportunity for safe and supportive activities in a supervised environment.
 Sibling Care is open Monday through Friday from noon to 8 p.m.

 The Expressive Therapies Program at Children's Hospital of Wisconsin helps patients and their families express their thoughts and emotions through art and music.
 The Program uses the creative process to improve and enhance the physical, mental and emotional well-being of patients and their families.
 Learn more about our Expressive Therapies Program.

 Volunteers help Distribution department staff by delivering supplies, equipment, wheelchairs, paper-related items, gifts and mail.

 Volunteer opportunities are reserved for students studying each specialty area.
 Children’s Hospital has more than 70 specialty clinics that provide outpatient diagnosis and treatment for a wide variety of pediatric disorders.
 Specialty clinics include:

 Due to infection control, patient confidentiality and the extensive training and medical requirements for long-term and summer program volunteer placements, we are unable to accept volunteer groups through the Volunteer Services department.
 Children’s Hospital of Wisconsin Foundation can facilitate group volunteer requests, most often related to events in the community.

-If you are interested in providing entertainment for our patients and families, see special entertainment visits.
+If you are interested in providing entertainment for our patients and families, see our special entertainment visits page.